Private client law in Canada: overview

-Individuals deceased between October of the taxation year and May of the following year: the day that is six months after the day of death, otherwise 30 April of the year following death.
+Individuals deceased between 1 November and 31 December: the day that is six months after the day of death, otherwise 30 April of the year following death.

-Trusts: the day that is 90 days after the end of the year.
+Trusts: the day that is 90 days after the end of the tax year.

-Taxes for self-employed individuals and trusts are payable in quarterly instalments.
+Taxes for individuals and inter vivos trusts are payable in quarterly instalments.
+Taxes for testamentary trusts are payable on the tax due date.
+However, in the 2014 federal budget, it was proposed that commencing in 2016 taxes for testamentary trusts will also be payable in quarterly instalments.
 The instalments are payable on 15 March, 15 June, 15 September and 15 December in each taxation year.
 Each instalment is one-quarter of either:

 The estimated tax payable for the year.